bufbuild/docs.buf.build/docs/bsr/remote-generation/npm.md

 ## Installing packages {#install}

-With your npm config set, you can install `@buf/*` packages in any standard npm project with a `package.json` configuration.
-Here's an example installation command:
+With your npm config set, you can install `@buf/*` packages in any standard npm project.[^1] Here's an example installation command:

 ```terminal
 $ npm install @buf/protocolbuffers_js_acme_paymentapis